billidani7/CaloriesMVVM/README.md

     }
 }
 ```
+Let's get started with a quick look on Apple documentation about Combine.

+According to the Apple documentation:
+> The Combine framework provides a declarative Swift API for processing
+> values over time.
+These values can represent many kinds of
+> asynchronous events.
+Combine declares publishers to expose values that
+> can change over time, and subscribers to receive those values from the
+> publishers.

+Source code explanation:
 1. `ObservableObject` is a protocol that’s part of the **Combine** framework.
 It is used within a custom class/model to keep track of the state.

 2. `@Published` is one of the most useful property wrappers in SwiftUI, allowing us to create observable objects that automatically announce when changes occur.
 Because the property is marked `@Published`, the compiler automatically synthesizes a publisher for it.
 SwiftUI subscribes to that publisher and and re-invoke the `body` property of any views that rely on the data.